It is now once again easier to open an account in Costa Rica, even if you are not a legal resident.

-Opening a Costa Rica bank account can be a much more time consuming, involved process than it is in the U.S..
-The paperwork, in triplicate or worse, seems never ending.
+At Costa Rica banks and other businesses like Internet, the paperwork, in triplicate or worse, seems never ending.
 It really is quite amazing how much paperwork the banker has to do to get your account open.
 It's kind of crazy.
 But that's how it is, so expect it and be prepared to deal with it!

-As for an address, maybe you can use an address of a friend or attorney.
-Most Ticos know that it's no big deal, it's just a bureaucratic requirement so sometimes they will be willing to let you say you live at their address.
+If you don't have an address locally, maybe you can use an address of a friend or attorney.
+Most Ticos know that it's no big deal, it's just a bureaucratic requirement so sometimes they will be willing to let you say you give the bank their address.

 An S.A. is recommended by many, to own your property, to protect you from legal problems that could lead to loss of property, if someone sues you over something, and to make transfer of a property easier.
 By opening an S.A. you can use it to hold your property, and it may also help you open a bank account.
 I say "may" because the banking rules seem to be changing and it is getting more difficult so who knows what they may require next?